Nevada CCW Questions

 Our classroom is located in Palomino Valley, 89510, the rural community also known as Warm Springs.
 We meet in a large, comfortable, private residence, and to respect the privacy of the homeowners, we do not publish its location on this website for the world to see.
 You will provided with the address and map once you sign up for a class.

 We use one of two (2) different shooting ranges in Palomino Valley, the location of which is dependent upon the type of class and the number of students in the class.
 When you sign up for a course, the location of the range will be announced.
-We use our “small range” for small groups (8 or fewer) and a “large range” when we have groups exceeding eight people.
+We use our “small range” for small groups (7 or fewer) and a “large range” when we have larger groups.

 As of 1/1/2017, the fee in Washoe County for Initial CCW Permits is $96.25.
 For renewal permits, the fee is $61.25 It may be slightly more or slightly less in your County.
 Call your Sheriff s office to obtain this information.
 Here are the phone numbers: